nikhilpandey-dev/p2-ip-meme-generator-np/README.md

 ### What the project is
 > This projects is all about building a "meme generator" – a multimedia application to dynamically generate memes, including an image with an overlaid quote.

+This project is the second and final project of Udacity's Intermediate Python nanodegree program.

 ### Project Requirements
 - The project makes us demonstrate the following: